A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Experiments

 \subsection{Quantity of Target Domain Texts Used for Alignment}

-In the main experiment, we used the entire target domain text we can obtain for alignment.
-In subsequent analyses, we discuss in detail the impact of the amount of target domain data required for effective alignment.
-We experimented with different quantities of target domain text for alignment on the XHS dataset using two models, \textsc{Qwen2} and \textsc{Chatglm}, to assess the impact on stego text generation.
+In the main experiment, we used all available target-domain text for alignment.
+In subsequent analyses, we discuss in detail the impact of the amount of target-domain data required for effective alignment.
+We experimented with different quantities of target-domain text for alignment on the XHS dataset using two models, \textsc{Qwen2} and \textsc{ChatGLM3}, to assess the impact on stego text generation.
 The XHS dataset contains a total of 1,508 texts.
-To eliminate model bias, we fixed the model to generate 2,000 texts.
-We then used 25, 50, 100, 300, 500, 700, 1,000, 1,300, and 1,500 target domain texts for spatial alignment.
-The results are shown in Figure \ref{fig:qwen-length} and Figure \ref{chatglm-length}.
-From the figures, we can see that more alignment samples lead to better domain imperceptibility and higher fluency.
-However, it is unnecessary to capture an excessive amount of target domain text for distribution alignment.
-The experimental results suggest two reasons for this: First, FreStega requires only a small amount of target domain text—around 100 samples—to effectively exhibit the characteristics of the target domain and closely match its distribution.
-This means that even if target-aligned domain data is difficult to obtain, FreStega requires only a small number of samples for alignment, enabling rapid adaptation to the environment.
-Second, an interesting phenomenon occurs when the number of alignment samples exceeds a certain threshold; the gains from distribution alignment gradually slow down and stabilize.
-This indicates a diminishing marginal return in imperceptibility gains as the amount of target domain text increases.

-Even without access to any target domain data, the Sequential Adjustment of FreStega remains effective, successfully alleviating the inherent sharpening tendencies of the language model, which is particularly effective when the target corpus, such as XHS, exhibits high diversity.
+To control for generation-size effects, we generated 2,000 texts for each setting.
+We then used 25, 50, 100, 300, 500, 700, 1,000, 1,300, and 1,500 target-domain texts for spatial alignment.
+The results are shown in Figures~\ref{fig:qwen-length} and~\ref{chatglm-length}.
+The figures show that more alignment samples lead to better domain imperceptibility and higher fluency.
+FreStega requires only a small amount of target-domain text, around 100 samples, to effectively exhibit the characteristics of the target domain and closely match its distribution.
+In practical deployment, if the domain distribution shifts over time, FreStega does not require model retraining; the token-frequency table can be incrementally updated by tokenizing newly collected samples and merging their counts with the existing statistics.
+Even without access to target-domain data, the Sequential Adjustment of FreStega remains effective (the ablation results are shown in the supplementary material) and alleviates the inherent sharpening tendency of the language model.
+This fallback is particularly useful when the target corpus, such as XHS, exhibits high diversity.